 Nitric oxide (NO) causes an expansion of blood vessels.
 This is technically called vasodilatation.

-The idea here is that raising nitric oxide levels might expand blood vessels “down stairs” leading to erections.
+The idea here is that raising nitric oxide levels might expand blood vessels “downstairs” leading to erections.
 This idea is not new.

 One problem with trying to elevate nitric oxide levels is that the gas dissipates pretty fast.
 In other words, it doesn’t work for very long.
 For more on L Citrulline see my reviews of: